 |Adult 18 – 64||Senior 65+||Youth 7 – 17||Family *||Child 6 and under|

 Feature exhibitions may be subject to a surcharge above General Admission prices.

 * Family: up to two (2) adults and children 17 and younger, to a maximum of eight (8) peopleOne-day General Admission can be purchased online, or in person at the Admissions Desk.
 Two-day admission is for consecutive days and is only available at the Admissions Desk.

 The Royal Alberta Museum rests on Treaty Six territory and the homeland of the Métis.
 Many of the objects in RAM's collections and many of the stories presented in our galleries are Indigenous.
 In the spirit of reconciliation, and to honour the unique relationship between Indigenous Peoples of Alberta and the Crown, the museum extends free admission to Indigenous Peoples.

 General Admission is free for those with a Cultural Access Pass/Canoo Pass, CFOne Card, and for healthcare aide attendants accompanying paying visitors with disabilities.

 What is open

-We invite you to visit our newest temporary exhibitions, Breathe and Abandoned Alberta, as well as our permanent galleries: Human History Hall, Natural History Hall, Bug Gallery and Museum Zone.
+We invite you to visit our temporary exhibition, Abandoned Alberta, as well as our permanent galleries: Human History Hall, Natural History Hall, Bug Gallery and Museum Zone.
 Our Museum Shop is also open and fully stocked for in-person and online shopping.